For an incoming student, life can be a whirlwind — a flurry of new people, new classes, and new ideas.

 But through it all, the UC Berkeley Library is here for you.

-To help support your experience as a new student, we’ve gathered some of the things you’ll need to know about the Library all in one place.
+To help support your experience as a new student, we’ve gathered answers to some of the questions you might have, all in one place.

-The UC Berkeley Library is actually made up of more than 20 libraries — and you are welcome at all of them.
+The UC Berkeley Library is actually made up of 20 libraries — and you are welcome at all of them.

-Some of Berkeley’s libraries collect materials devoted to specific fields, including art history, music, and chemistry.
+Some of Berkeley’s libraries collect materials devoted to specific fields, including art history and music.
 Others, such as the C. V. Starr East Asian Library, collect materials in languages from around the world.
+Any student, with any major, is invited to explore each of these beloved destinations.

 How do I check out materials?